 It was a bold and delicate move, so we asked for advice, and then took some quality time to reflect on it. … And here we are with the results!

-Unlike the previous years, there were Congolese competitors and representatives at Gorilla Highlands Silverchef 2018, a step towards including the third country in our private-sector cooperative.
+Unlike the previous years, there were Congolese competitors and representatives at Gorilla Highlands Silverchef 2018, a step towards including the third country in our informal cooperative.
 With the addition of lowland gorillas, primate sanctuaries, an extraordinarily pretty town and an active volcano, the Gorilla Highlands region would become even more tantalising.
 Rwanda, western Uganda and eastern DR Congo together — that truly is a travel destination par excellence.

 But that comes with a major caveat: the Democratic Republic of Congo is the least stable country in the neighbourhood, bracing itself for critical elections on 23 December 2018.
 Virunga National Park is currently closed for tourism, potentially reopening on 4 June — or staying out of bounds indefinitely if they can’t guarantee security.
 Betting on 2019 to bring something radically different would be optimistic, to say the least.